Lightfoot Solomon Michaux

 Lightfoot Solomon Michaux (November 7, 1885 – October 20, 1968) was an African-American evangelist.
-Michaux was an early pioneer in radio and television evangelism, an innovative real estate developer, an astute businessman, a newspaper publisher, and a restaurateur.
+Michaux was an early pioneer in radio and television evangelism, an innovative real estate developer, an astute businessman, a newspaper publisher, restaurateur, and FBI collaborator.
 He founded seven East Coast Church of God congregations.
 He was also the founder of the National Memorial to the Progress of the Colored Race in America, an 1100-acre farm on the James River in James City County, Virginia.

 Early life

 Michaux was born in Newport News, Virginia, to John Michaux and May Blanche.
 His father was a fish seller and grocer in downtown Newport News.
 Michaux dropped out of public school in the fourth grade in order to help with his father's business.

 He eventually opened his own combination grocery store and dance studio, where he met his future wife, Mary Eliza Pauline.
 They were married in 1906.
 During World War I, Michaux obtained contracts to supply food to the defense department.
 In 1917 he moved his business to Hopewell, Virginia.